Victor Schertzinger: Death and Legacy

 Schertzinger's two best-known songs, "I Remember You" and "Tangerine", continue to appear in the soundtracks of new films.

-Schertzinger also appears as a recurring character in the Epic Short Story The Organ of Love.
+Schertzinger also appears as a recurring character in Victor Triola's ongoing Epic Short Story series in Book 10, titled "The Organ of Love".

 Filmography

 The following information comes from the Internet Movie Database.
 All listed films were directed by Schertzinger, unless otherwise noted.